Thomas-Duggan/Engi1020_Python_Promotability-Calculator-V2/README.md

 ## Purpose

-Requests inputs for all courses that are prerequisite for Engineering One and Term 3+ promotability.
+A more streamlined calculator for determining your elegibility towards Engineering One or Term 3+.

 ## Issues